-The film industry term for a fanny pack is a waist belt production pack, and they are perfect for those documentary filmmakers always on the go and need filmmaking accessories with them at all times.
+A waist belt production pack is the film industry word for a fanny pack, and it’s ideal for documentary filmmakers who are always on the go and need filmmaking tools with them.

-Having a production pack with many zippered padded compartments is perfect for keeping little filmmaking items and accessories within arms’ reach on your waist.
+Having a production pack with multiple zipped padded compartments on your belt is ideal for storing small filmmaking gear and accessories within arms’ reach.

 Compact First Aid Kit

-If anyone that will be part of your crew is clumsy like me, you will need a first-aid kit handy.
-If you are a run-and-gun documentary filmmaker or a documentary filmmaker that shoots mostly interviews, things can go wrong on a set, and it’s best to prepare with a lightweight first-aid pack that can be carried with you all the time.
+If anyone on your crew is clumsy like me, you’ll want to have a first-aid kit on hand.
+Things can go wrong on a set if you’re a run-and-gun documentary filmmaker or a documentary filmmaker who shoots largely interviews, so it’s essential to be prepared with a lightweight first-aid kit that you can carry with you at all times.

-Look for a first-aid kit that is small enough to be unnoticeable when you’re carrying it but will contain enough medical supplies to handle cuts and bruises along the way.
-You may never need a first-aid kit on set, but you will be happy you have one if you need it.
+Look for a first-aid kit that is compact enough to go unnoticed in your bag while still including enough medical supplies to address minor cuts and bruises.
+You may never need a first-aid kit on set, but if you do, you’ll be glad you had one.

 Want to Learn More About Filmmaking?